ripening blueblerries in a blueberry plant

 Pruning Your Blueberry Plants

 When pruning your plant, use clean shears and remove the top one-third of the branches, as well as any dead or unproductive branches.
-Doing this will make room for younger branches and will ensure better growth and fruit production when the weather starts to get warmer.

 Blueberry plants can be finicky but follow the instructions and most importantly, get the pH levels of the soil right, and don’t forget to feed it.